Kimber Simpkins

 Events with Kimber Simpkins

-Ancestral Healing Retreat For White Practitioners Committed to Racial Justice Tuesday, December 3rd – Sunday, December 8th Registration closes November 25th at 11:59pm Pacific Time White people*: We need all the help we can get.
-Who can we be today to change the conditions of our world for the better, to right the wrongs of the past in the present, and to find the way to the future, so we can become good ancestors to the world to come?
-Working at the level of the body, we will welcome our wise and loving ancestors of blood and bone to extend…
+*For self-identified white people.
+If you identify as white and are committed to racial justice, land and liberation, this retreat is for you.
+Registration for this program closes on November 14, 2025 at 5pm Pacific Time.
+To inquire about joining after registration closes, please contact guestservices@bigbearretreatcenter.org.
+An Ancestral Healing Retreat for White Practitioners Committed to Racial Justice White people: We need all the help we can get.
+Who can we be today to change the conditions of our world for the better, to right the wrongs of the past in the present, and to find the way to the future,…